 In most states divers are required by law to display a diver down flag when diving or snorkeling, and display of the flag will either be from the dive boat, a buoy, or both.

-The Alpha flag is just one of many nautical signal flags.
+The Alpha flag (blue flag with a white diagonal stripe) is just one of many nautical signal flags.
 These signal flags are internationally recognised and used and by vessels in order to communicate messages with each other.

 Each flag has its own specific meaning, or groups of flags can be hoist together to spell out a message.

-The blue and white alpha flag signifies to other vessels that their mobility is restricted and others must yield the right of way to them in order to avoid collision.
+The flag signifies to other vessels that their mobility is restricted and others must yield the right of way to them in order to avoid collision.

 The alpha flag may also be used in conjunction with the red and white diver down flag when divers are in the water and passing vessels must keep well clear and at a low speed as they pass by.

 When diving recreationally in the US, the red and white dive flag is the flag that is most widely recognised and used.

 In the UK, most European countries and Australia/New Zealand, the Alpha flag is the more commonly used of the two flags.

 Specific rules and regulations of the divers down symbol can vary so it’s important to check those specific to the area in which you’re diving before you head out into the water.

 - Stay with 300 feet (90 meters) of the diver down flag in open waters